How Turing parasites expand the computational landscape of digital life: Results

 \subsection{Increase of complexity in neutral ecosystem dynamics}

-We model neutral ecological interactions (supporting figure \ref{fig:SM1}a-c) with ecosystems that contain a number of spots.
+We model neutral ecological interactions (Fig.\ \ref{supFig:1}a-c) with ecosystems that contain a number of spots.
 Each spot can be occupied by an $n$-guesser (restricted to $n = 1, \dots, 10$ in the next example) or empty (a $0$-guesser).
 An ecosystem presents fixed environment size ($m$) and harshness ($\alpha$).
 All guessers are initially endowed with a reward $\rho(t=0) = n\rho_0$, representing a satisfied metabolic load that grows with the guesser's complexity.

 To simulate ecosystem evolution, at every time step a spot is randomly chosen.
-The corresponding guesser is evaluated on a newly generated $m$-environment (supporting figure \ref{fig:SM1}a).
-As before, evaluation starts after the guesser has elaborated the best internal model ($\Gamma$) given its capabilities ($n$); then it is dropped on a random position in the environment and proceeds as in figure \ref{fig:bitGuesser}.
+The corresponding guesser is evaluated on a newly generated $m$-environment (Fig.\ \ref{supFig:1}a).
+As before, evaluation starts after the guesser has elaborated the best internal model ($\Gamma$) given its capabilities ($n$); then it is dropped on a random position of the environment and proceeds as in Fig.\ \ref{fig:1}.
 The balance from this evaluation is added to the guesser's accrued reward:

-If $\rho(t + \Delta t) > 2n\rho_0$, the guesser gets replicated (supporting figure \ref{fig:SM1}b) and an amount $n\rho_0$ (as initial endowment for the daughter) is subtracted:
+If $\rho(t + \Delta t) > 2n\rho_0$, the guesser gets replicated (Fig.\ \ref{supFig:1}b) and an amount $n\rho_0$ (as initial endowment for the daughter) is subtracted:

 The guesser keeps replicating until $\rho(t + \Delta t + \delta t) < 2n\rho_0$.
-Daughters are allocated to random spots in the ecosystem, which might be empty or not -- in which case the older guesser is replaced.
-If, after being evaluated, $\rho(t + \Delta t)<0$, the selected guesser dies and a $0$-guesser occupies its spot (supporting figure \ref{fig:SM1}c).
+Daughters are allocated to random spots in the ecosystem, which might be empty or not---in which case the older guesser is replaced.
+If, after being evaluated, $\rho(t + \Delta t)<0$, the selected guesser dies and a $0$-guesser occupies its spot (Fig.\ \ref{supFig:1}c).